aproxis/VideoCutter/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus for VideoCutter is now shifting towards a significant **refactoring of core scripts** (`cutter.py`, `sorter.py`, `cleaner.py`, `slideshow.py`, `subscribe.py`, `depth.py`, and `audio.py`) to improve modularity, maintainability, and scalability.
-This will involve creating a central controller and breaking down existing scripts into more specialized modules.
+The primary focus for VideoCutter is now on the **refactoring of core scripts** (`cutter.py`, `sorter.py`, `cleaner.py`, `slideshow.py`, `subscribe.py`, `depth.py`, and `audio.py`) into a new, modular `videocutter` package.
+This involves creating a central orchestrator (`videocutter/main.py`) and breaking down existing functionalities into more specialized modules within `videocutter/processing/`, `videocutter/utils/`, and `videocutter/gui/`.
+This refactoring aims to improve modularity, maintainability, testability, and scalability.

 Alongside this, ongoing work includes documentation updates and potential further enhancements to subtitle functionality and user experience as identified.